Project Status (October 9, 2017)

 INTERPRETIVE CENTER: Complete and open daily.
 Looks great.

 OUTDOOR AMENITIES: An architect has created a detailed site plan for the Outdoor Amenities.
-The amenities include a new paved trail, an amphitheater, a nature based play area and a new picnic shelter.
-After the design process is complete and approved we can begin construction.
-Most of the amenities will be completed by June 2017.
+The amenities include new paved trails, an amphitheater, a nature based play area and a new pavilion with classroom.
+All except the pavilion with classroom are complete and in service.
 The 85th Avenue berm is complete.

 NEW EXHIBITS: Complete and installed.
 Very educational and fun.